 Although QR codes are no longer experiencing the explosive growth they did in 2011, they are still holding strong with smartphone owners, according to kissmetrics.com.
 The smartphone demographic is still widely the domain of younger professionals and technology savvy students, meaning that through ownership of one device you can target an extremely specific and lucrative demographic.
 Combining your company logo with a QR, or vice versa, is a great way to speak directly to that market without alienating any others.
 The perks of this partnership between what the human eye recognizes as symbolizing your business and what the computer’s “eye” recognizes as a link to your website are duel in nature.
 The first boosts brand visibility, the second adds personality, and the third has a far more quantifiable benefit.

-Before you continue reading this post, I would like to recommend some of our other articles about this topic, such as Freelancer Burnout Effect: 8 Great Tips to Overcome It, 4 Growth Markets You Should Look Into When Starting a Business Online or ECOMMERCE WEBSITE VS BRICK AND MORTAR NO CONTEST.Dont forget to subscribe to our RSS-feed, become our fan on Facebook or follow us on Twitter.
+Before you continue reading this post, I would like to recommend some of our other articles about this topic, such as 40+ Brilliant Free Fonts For Logo And Web Designers, Freelancer Burnout Effect: 8 Great Tips to Overcome It or 4 Growth Markets You Should Look Into When Starting a Business Online.Dont forget to subscribe to our RSS-feed, become our fan on Facebook or follow us on Twitter.

 Perk 1: Boost Brand Visibility